A Canonical Representation of Block Matrices with Applications to Covariance and Correlation Matrices: Block Correlation Matrices

 \section{Block Correlation Matrices}

-A block correlation matrix is characterized by the correlation coefficients that form a block structure, so that the correlation between two variables is solely determined by the blocks to which the two variables belong.
-This results in a correlation matrix with a common correlation coefficient within each block.
+A block correlation matrix is characterized by correlation coefficients that form a block structure, where the correlation between two variables is solely determined by the blocks to which the two variables belong.

-Block correlation matrices offer a way to parameterize large covariance matrices in a parsimonious manner, and can be used to impose economically relevant structures that reduce the complexity of the covariance matrix.
+Block correlation matrices offer a way to parameterize large covariance matrices in a parsimonious manner.
 This structure is used in some multivariate GARCH models, see \citet{EngleKelly2012} and \citet{ArchakovHansenLundeMRG}.